ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Etiopathogenesis

-- the exact cause and pathogenesis are unclear
+- the exact cause and pathogenesis remain unclear

-- there is strong evidence that smoking is a major contributor
+- there is strong evidence indicating that smoking is a major contributor

 - an inflammatory process with granulomas occurs in peripheral small and medium-sized arteries and veins